 – Get the cast and crew to upload personalised profile pictures on Facebook a week before the show.

-– Invite everyone you know in Cambridge to the official Facebook event when it is released by the Brickhouse Publicity Officer around two/three weeks before show week.
+– Invite everyone you know in Cambridge to the official Facebook event when it is released by the Brickhouse President around two/three weeks before show week.

 – Don’t release everything at once.
 Make sure your campaign is spread out over the weeks running up to your show.
 A lot of students buy tickets seven days or less before the show so make sure you maintain interest by constantly releasing new material.